youssefoubens/tp-book-manager-using-BLoC/README.md

 ---

-*Note: Replace the "insert_screenshot_path_here" placeholders with actual paths to your screenshots once you've added them to your project.*
+*Note: Make sure to place the screenshots in an assets/images folder in your project directory.*